 The trio is a highly sought-after collaborator and has shared the stage with Adrien La Marca, Marie Chilemme, Alena Baeva, Hélène Clément, Raphaël Sévère, to name a few.
 The group is also a regular advocate of new music, performing works by Wolfgang Rihm, Philippe Hersant, Hans-Werner Henze, Graciane Finzi, Franck Krawczyk, among others.
 The trio is the dedicatee of Benoit Menut piano trio Les Allées Sombres, and its performance of Fazil Say’s Space Jump won the special prize at the ARD International Competition.
 During the 2021-22 season, the trio performs and records a new Triple Concerto by Benoît Menut, and Philippe Hersant’s concerto Le Chant de l’Isolé.

 Trio Karenine’s rich discography for the french label Mirare includes a wide range of repertoire.
 The first recording, dedicated to Schumann piano trios, was released in 2016, and was rewarded with five Diapasons and international acclaim.
-The trio released a French album dedicated to Maurice Ravel, Gabriel Fauré and Germaine Tailleferre in 2018, and a recording of Dvorak, Chostakovitch and Weinberg trios in 2019.
-The most recent album, a program of transcriptions (Schönberg, Liszt, Schumann) was released in 2021 and received five Diapasons and five stars from Classica Magazine.
+The trio released a French album dedicated to Maurice Ravel, Gabriel Fauré and Germaine Tailleferre in 2018, and a recording of Dvorak, Chostakovitch and Weinberg trios in 2019, followed by a program of transcriptions (Schönberg, Liszt, Schumann) released in 2021 who received five Diapasons and five stars from Classica Magazine.
+In 2023, two albums are released: works by Dvorak and Suk (Télérama choice, 5 Classica stars…), and finally the recording of a new Triple Concerto by Benoît Menut with the Orchestre Royal de Chambre de Wallonie and Vahan Mardirossian, alongside Philippe Hersant’s Triple Concerto “Le Chant de l’Isolé” (Diapason d’Or).

 Trio Karenine has been generously supported by the Académie de Villecroze, the Culture et Musique Fondation under the auspices of the Fondation de France, the Fondation Banque Populaire, as well as a scholarship from the Festival “Musique et Vins au Clos Vougeot”.
 The trio is currently supported by the French organization Adami.